 At the most basic level, data scientists analyze massive datasets for insights that can change how companies operate and strategize.
 Generally, a data scientist is someone who knows how to extract meaning from and interpret data.
 This requires both tools and methods from statistics and machine learning, as well as being human.
 A data scientist spends a lot of time in the process of collecting, cleaning and munging data.

 Students who want to pursue data science in the future can start prepping for it even before they enter college or university.
-Students must become proficient with the most widely used programming languages in data science such as python, java and R and use them in applied math and statistics.
-An early exposure to data science is helpful in determining whether a career in data science is the right fit for a student.
+Students must become proficient with the most widely used programming languages in data science such as python, java, and R and use them in applied math and statistics.
+Early exposure to data science is helpful in determining whether a career in data science is the right fit for a student.

 Students who want to pursue a career in data science may major in statistics, computer science, information technology or mathematics.
-Students must continue to learn programming languages, database architecture and SQL. students must start building networks in the college campus and look out for internships. iT typically takes 4 years to complete an undergraduate studies.
+Students must continue to learn programming languages, database architecture and SQL. students must start building networks in the college campus and look out for internships.
+IT typically takes 4 years to complete an undergraduate study.

 Those with advanced and higher degrees tend to have better job prospects in the field of data science.
 Students should pursue their major in computer science, statistics, mathematics or data science (if available).